Makinilla-maker/Personal-Research/Personal-Research.md

 # Art Bible

-You can use the [editor on GitHub](https://github.com/Makinilla-maker/Personal-Research/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 In this page I'll explain what's Art Bible, how's made and why is so usefull for a game development.